metaterminal/metaterminal.fyi/content/puzzles/_index.md

 ### A Very Metaphorical British Dystopia (2021)

-This was a Christmas gift for a friend of mine, Rusty.
+This was a Christmas gift for a fellow puzzler, Rusty, as part of a Christmas gift exchange.
 The theme is based on the BBC show The Prisoner.
 After you've solved the first metapuzzle (Number Six), you can open the Green Dome.

 A disclaimer: Number Nine is not solvable, as it was built in a Minecraft server that has since been deleted.